 Lew Turnquist has served in an advisory capacity Orpyx since 2012 and now leads its operations as the company executes its growth strategy.
 He has over 25 years of operational and transactional experience in technology companies.
 He was most recently the senior managing partner at Kirchner Private Capital Group, a US-based boutique merchant bank, where he led the firm's transactions (M&A) and operational advisory practices.
 Turnquist also led several early-stage technology companies including: VX Technologies Inc., J-Commerce Inc., a retail point-of-sale software company; and Cell-Loc Inc.

-Senior Scientific Collaborator, Orpyx Medical Technologies.
-Dr. Armstrong is Professor of Surgery at The University of Arizona.
-Dr. Armstrong also holds a Masters of Science in Tissue Repair and Wound Healing from the University of Wales College of Medicine and a PhD from the University of Manchester College of Medicine, where he was appointed Visiting Professor of Medicine.
+Dr. Armstrong is Professor of Surgery (with Tenure) at The University of Arizona and Deputy Director of the Arizona Center for Accelerated Biomedical Innovation (ACABI).
+Dr. Armstrong holds a Masters of Science in Tissue Repair and Wound Healing from the University of Wales College of Medicine and a PhD from the University of Manchester College of Medicine, where he was appointed Visiting Professor of Medicine.
 He also co-founded the Southern Arizona Limb Salvage Alliance (SALSA).
-Dr. Armstrong has produced more than 325 peer-reviewed research papers in more than three-dozen scholarly medical journals as well as over three dozen book chapters.
-He is co-Editor of the American Diabetes Association’s (ADA) Clinical Care of the Diabetic Foot, now in its second edition.
+Armstrong was appointed Deputy Director of the Arizona Center for Accelerated Biomedical Innovation (ACABI) and co-founder of its “augmented human” initiative, which places him at the nexus of the merger of consumer electronics, wearables and medical devices.
+Dr. Armstrong has produced more than 420 peer-reviewed research papers in dozens of scholarly medical journals as well as over 70 book chapters.
+He is co-Editor of the American Diabetes Association’s (ADA) Clinical Care of the Diabetic Foot, now entering its third edition.

 Technical Advisor, Orpyx Medical Technologies.
 Director, Running Injury Clinic, University of Calgary.
 Dr. Reed Ferber is a board certified athletic therapist and holds a Ph.D. in sports medicine and gait biomechanics from the University of Oregon.
 He has completed post-doctoral research fellowships at the University of Delaware and the University of Calgary and specializes in the research and clinical treatment of lower extremity injuries.
 He is the Director of the Running Injury Clinic and an Assistant Professor in the Faculties of Kinesiology and Nursing at the University of Calgary.
 Dr. Ferber is also a Population Health Investigator through the Alberta Heritage Foundation for Medical Research.